Treatment options for women with a new diagnosis

 • Most hospitals have links with a local cancer support centre, which might offer a range of therapies on site for free.

-• Cancer Research UK has detailed information about each therapy on its website.
+• Cancer Research UK has detailed information about treatment for ovarian cancer on its website.